-If you want to know what God says about how we should live and lead as parents, then straight to the Word of God is the best place to go!
+If you want to know what God says about how you should live and lead as a parent, then go straight to the Word of God!

-The following Bible study discussion guides narrow in on the character, life, and teachings of Jesus.
+The following gospel centered bible study discussion guides narrow in on the character, life, and teachings of Jesus.
 These studies do not give a long list of of do’s and don’ts.
 Instead they challenge you to think deeper about the how and why you parent the way you do.
 Does it align with Jesus?

 Sometimes we have this sense that parenting is “all natural” and intuitive.
 But that’s not necessarily true for everyone.
 You may come from a troubled childhood and don’t want to repeat the parenting you experienced.
 Or maybe it was good, but there’s just a few things that weren’t quite right and you don’t know what that is.

 For those who’ve gone through these particular parenting bible studies, many have found benefits beyond feeling more encouraged and equipped.
 You too, may find that it helps you understand and process your past.
 You may find that what you learn challenges you in your Christian living.
 Some have even commented that these lessons have made a difference in their marriages.

 I’ll Let You In On A Little Secret

 These studies weren’t written thinking exclusively about the parent child relationship.
 They were written thinking about discipleship, close relationships, and the many roles we find ourselves in.

 The parent child relationship is complex.
 You are a teacher, leader, example, a loved one, mentor, and so much more.
 Many of your words will become their inner voice.
 Your attitudes, actions, and character will leave an indelible imprint for the rest of your child’s life.